Wi-Fi Connection

 }

-The event handler current handles 3 events.
-When it receives an event SYSTEM_EVENT_STA_START, it asks the station interface to connect using the esp_wifi_connect() call.
-The same action is taken even when we receive a Wi-Fi disconnect event.
+The event handler currently handles 3 events.
+When it receives an event WIFI_EVENT_STA_START, it asks the station interface to connect using the esp_wifi_connect() call.
+The same action is taken even when we receive a Wi-Fi disconnect event (WIFI_EVENT_STA_DISCONNECTED).

-The event SYSTEM_EVENT_STA_GOT_IP is received when a DHCP IP address is obtained by ESP32.
+The event IP_EVENT_STA_GOT_IP is received when a DHCP IP address is obtained by ESP32.
 In this particular case, we only print the IP address on the console.
+Note that in modern ESP-IDF, the event handler receives structured event data rather than a single event structure.

 Progress so far